putitsimply/christian-bible-explained/luke.md

 ## What this book is

 Luke is one of the four “Gospels” in the New Testament.
-A Gospel is a book that tells the story of Jesus’ life and teachings.
+A Gospel[^gl-gospel] is a book that tells the story of Jesus’ life and teachings.
 Luke is written like a careful history for a reader called Theophilus, to help them understand what Christians believe about Jesus.

 ## What it contains